Search News and Articles

 Two recent events have given the Allied Health team at UCRH an opportunity to make a strong impression locally and on the national stage.
 National Allied Health Conference: flying the rural health flag Held in Adelaide, the National Allied Health Conference brought together over 900 attendees from across the country,

 We’re putting together something special to support our allied health students while they’re on placement at Uniting aged care facilities in our region and we’d love your help.
-Currently our
+Currently our students use printed pictures and music to connect with residents living with dementia.
+But we know from research (and experience)

-When Charles Zou arrived in Lismore for his 21-week social work placement, he wasn’t just starting a new chapter in his studies, he was stepping into a community that would
+When Charles Zou arrived in Lismore for his 21-week social work placement, he wasn’t just starting a new chapter in his studies, he was stepping into a community that would soon become home.
+Charles was nearly at the end of his four-year social work degree at the University of NSW

-On Friday, we welcomed over 60 high school students and their careers advisors from across Northern NSW to our Lismore campus for our annual Health Careers Day – and what
+On Friday, we welcomed over 60 high school students and their careers advisors from across Northern NSW to our Lismore campus for our annual Health Careers Day – and what a day it was!
+From the moment they arrived, the energy was high.
+Students from ten schools (plus the local

 We’re excited to share that UCRH has recently welcomed a new member to our Simulation Centre.
 Geri-Anne, is a high-fidelity aged care patient simulator that we purchased thanks to a grant from the University of Sydney’s Senior Deputy Vice-Chancellor and Provost’s Capital Equipment and Contingency Fund.
 Geri-Anne is an investment